The Power of Preparation

 With severe weather events occurring more frequently, now more than ever, it makes sense to be prepared.
-During a prolonged power outage or another emergency, this means having enough food, water, and supplies to last at least a few days.
+A prolonged power outage or another emergency means having enough food, water, and supplies to last at least a few days.

 UCEMC wants to remind members of our community about the power of preparation.
-While you don’t have to achieve a “doomsday prepper” level of preparedness, there are several practical steps you can take to keep yourself and your family safe.
+While you don’t have to achieve a “doomsday prepper” level of preparedness, you can take several practical steps to keep yourself and your family safe.

 Even at a modest level, preparation can help reduce stress and anxiety and lessen the impact of an emergency event.
 We recommend starting with the basics.

-Here are general guidelines recommended by the Federal Emergency Management Agency:
+Here are the general guidelines recommended by the Federal Emergency Management Agency:

 - Assemble a grab-and-go disaster kit.
-Include items like nonperishable food, water (one gallon per person per day), diapers, batteries, flashlights, prescription medications, a first-aid kit, battery-powered radio, and phone chargers.
+Include nonperishable food, water (one gallon per person daily), diapers, batteries, flashlights, prescription medications, a first-aid kit, battery-powered radio, and phone chargers.

 - Develop a plan for communicating with family and friends (i.e., via text, social media, third party, etc.).

-- Make sure some extra cash is available; electronic card readers and cash machines may not work during a power outage.
+- Ensure some extra cash is available; electronic card readers and machines may not work during a power outage.

 - Store important documents (birth certificates, property deeds, etc.) in a safe place away from home (for example, a bank safe deposit box).